Travel Blog

 This campaign was invented by our friend Tea Gudek Snajdar who is the owner of the Culture Tourist Blog.
 Its aim is to inspire you when looking for a new destination during the COVID-19 crisis and where to travel next once its over.
 It invites you to think about a destination you might not have thought about at first hand and to give you a hint what you´re going to miss if you don´t see it for yourself.

-Tea will discover our TRANSROMANICA sites in Slovakia and will take you on a journey to show you off the beaten track a region without overtourism, what makes Slovakia so special and what makes it definitely worth a visit once its safe to travel again!
+Tea discovered our TRANSROMANICA sites in Slovakia and will take you on a journey to show you off the beaten track a region without overtourism, what makes Slovakia so special and what makes it definitely worth a visit once its safe to travel again!

 You can go and visit her Blog here.